 Do you need a DPO?
 Can my DPO be hired from within?
 These are questions organizations are beginning to ask.
 Additionally, there have been discussions as to whether or not the DPO should have a legal background, though the regulation does not require a lawyer. the GDPR A Data Protection Officer supervises the proper and professional care and usage of personal data and information.
 Ultimately, DPOs occupy a position within an organization that advocates for the proper care of any personal data.

 As explained in Article 37 of the GDPR the designation, formally defined the role of Data Protection Officers, which will require that all businesses who buy or sell services or goods in the European Union (EU) must have a data protection officer employed within their company.

 These professionals are responsible for conducting internal privacy assessments, ensuring that the organization is following data protection common practices and rules, and all other matters pertaining to data protection.

 As they pertain to the GDPR, organizations who breach guidelines can be fined 4 percent of annual global turnover, or 20 million Euros.
 These penalties apply to both Data Controllers and Data Processors.

 However, these numbers are not necessarily the set penalty amount.
-The fines are calculated based on several contributing factors, such as how severe a potential data breach could be based off a non-compliance incident.
+The fines are calculated based on several contributing factors, such as how severe a potential data breach could be based on a non-compliance incident.

 File Integrity Monitoring and GDPR

 Many U.S. organizations have a lot of work to do before May 25th, 2018, but all is not lost.
 If your business deals with the EU market, now is the time to create effective processes to avoid lawsuits or financial penalties.
-File Integrity Monitoring (FIM) can help specifically with the many of the GDPR policies, including providing support for data protection with reporting procedures and helping with baselining systems and tracking changes.
+File Integrity Monitoring (FIM) can help specifically with many of the GDPR policies, including providing support for data protection with reporting procedures and helping with baselining systems and tracking changes.

 To learn more, download the GDPR solution brief today.